 mira believes that what looks good (and makes you feel good) will always be in style.

-mira pickett, technology executive turned small business owner, opened mira mira in 2011 as a neighborhood clothing boutique featuring hard-to-find independent designers from around the world. at that time, most of these lines were not yet sold in san francisco. influenced by international street style blogs, mira curated collections of trend-oriented designs. more than a boutique, mira mira is a community of like-minded women looking for personal touch and styling with an emphasis on lush fabrics and subtle details that are often lost in an online environment. the shop has won numerous style awards including best boutique for sf magazine and time out. bringing community together and supporting women has always been at the core of mira mira. mira hosts a wide array of ladies nights, from braiding parties and nail art events to spearheading activism meetups, political and social discussions. mira recently curated a pop-up with mercy vintage from oakland, illustrating how new and vintage clothing can be mixed seamlessly in an everyday wardrobe. in 2018, mira launched “the edit” a new personal styling and closet consultation business, aiming to bring the same mira mira shopgirl that you know and love to the comfort of your own home.
+mira pickett, technology executive turned small business owner, opened mira mira in 2011 as a neighborhood clothing boutique featuring hard-to-find independent designers from around the world. at that time, most of these lines were not yet sold in san francisco. influenced by international street style blogs, mira curated collections of trend-oriented designs. more than a boutique, mira mira is a community of like-minded women looking for personal touch and styling with an emphasis on lush fabrics and subtle details that are often lost in an online environment. the shop has won numerous style awards including best boutique for sf magazine and time out. bringing community together and supporting women has always been at the core of mira mira. mira hosts a wide array of ladies nights, from braiding parties and nail art events to spearheading activism meetups, political and social discussions. mira recently curated a pop-up with mercy vintage from oakland, illustrating how new and vintage clothing can be mixed seamlessly in an everyday wardrobe. in 2018, mira launched the edit, a new personal styling and closet editing business, aiming to bring the same mira mira shopgirl that you know and love to the comfort of your own home. in december 2018, mira mira (the boutique) closed its doors as mira transitioned her focus full-time to personal styling, shopping and closet curation.

 what they're saying...